Matthew-Maclean/safe-builder-derive/README.md

-## You woudn't call unwrap on a constructer!
+## You woudn't call unwrap on a constructor!

 A proc-macro for deriving a type-safe builder pattern on any struct*